 Unilag Journal of Mathematics and Applications

 <p class="western" lang="en-ZA" style="margin-bottom: 0.35cm; line-height: 115%;" align="justify"><span style="color: #000000;"><span style="font-family: Times New Roman, serif;"><span style="font-size: medium;"><span style="background: #ffffff;">The</span><strong><span style="background: #ffffff;"> Unilag Journal of Mathematics and Applications </span></strong></span></span></span><span style="font-family: Times New Roman, serif;"><span style="font-size: medium;"><strong>(</strong>abbreviated as<strong> LAGJMA) is </strong></span></span><span style="font-family: Times New Roman, serif;"><span style="font-size: medium;">an international peer-reviewed research journal issued biannually and funded</span></span><span style="font-family: Times New Roman, serif;"><span style="font-size: medium;"> by the Department of Mathematics and Department of Statistics, University of Lagos.
 Domiciled in the Department of Mathemtics. </span></span><span style="font-family: Times New Roman, serif;"><span style="font-size: medium;">The journal </span></span><span style="font-family: Times New Roman, serif;"><span style="font-size: medium;">endeavours to publish significant original research articles in all areas of Pure Mathematics, Applied Mathematics, Pure Statistics, Applied Statistics and other related areas.
-Survey papers and short communications will also be considered for publication.</span></span></p> <p class="western" lang="en-ZA" style="margin-bottom: 0.35cm; line-height: 115%;" align="justify"><span style="font-family: Times New Roman, serif;"><span style="font-size: medium;"><strong>LAGJMA</strong> is published biannually; in May and November.</span></span></p>University of Lagos, Akoka, Nigeriaen-USUnilag Journal of Mathematics and Applications2805-3958APPLICATION OF GEE IN THE FIT OF ORDINAL MARGINAL REGRESSION MODEL FOR TREATMENT RESPONSE OF HYPERTENSION
+Survey papers and short communications will also be considered for publication.</span></span></p> <p class="western" lang="en-ZA" style="margin-bottom: 0.35cm; line-height: 115%;" align="justify"><span style="font-family: Times New Roman, serif;"><span style="font-size: medium;"><strong>LAGJMA</strong> is published biannually; in May and November.</span></span></p>University of Lagos, Akoka, Nigeriaen-USUnilag Journal of Mathematics and Applications2805-3958PERFORMANCE EVALUATION OF A COMPUTATIONAL BLOCK METHOD FOR SOLVING QUADRATIC RICCATI DIFFERENTIAL EQUATIONS: A NUMERICAL VALIDATION AND COMPARATIVE ANALYSIS

 https://creativecommons.org/licenses/by/4.0